chanqoDev/Drumkit/README.md

-# 🥁 DrumKit is a game you can play to make sounds right from your keyboard.
+# 🥁 DrumKit the game you play right at your fingertips.

 <p>
 In this game we incorporate jQuery in order to add eventListeners to our Elements.
 Each storke briging in a sound of an instrument as well as an animation.
 Give it a try!